 The Go'ing Insurrection is an anonymously published pamphlet seeking to draw lessons from Go theory to apply to anarchist anti-capitalist revolt.
 The introduction to the text is below.
-The full text is available in pdf format at http://zinelibrary.info/going-insurrection or https://www.dropbox.com/s/mjfpwxg5lrj757m/going-insurrection-imposed.pdf
+The full text used to be available in pdf format at http://zinelibrary.info/going-insurrection or https://www.dropbox.com/s/mjfpwxg5lrj757m/going-insurrection-imposed.pdf

 The game of Go originated in China or Tibet at least 3500 years ago, and in its simplicity and complexity, it remains the greatest strategic game that exists.
 Part of its interest is that it is quite abstract, just stones on a grid, and so it lends itself well to interpretation.
 The most obvious analogy for the game is war, but Go is not chess, where the pieces have military names and are lined up facing each other, making the war analogy inescapable.
 In fact, in many ways, the traditional image of war as opposing nation states advancing on each other is not applicable to Go.
 The lines are not so clearly drawn, and rather than starting with a full army that gets picked apart, the Go board begins empty and the players create the geography of the game together.
 Through its simplicity, Go can become a metaphor for thinking about conflict and struggle more generally.